-Christianity has always had individuals and groups that were ambivalent to the prevailing secular culture.
+Christianity has always had individuals and groups ambivalent about the prevailing secular culture.
 They were blissfully unaware of any conflict or disinterested in participating.

 Christianity has individuals and communities that have withdrawn from society, becoming self-sufficient, self-contained, and self-absorbed.
 They have created a subculture where they listen to Christian music, read Christian authors, and follow celebrity Christians on social media.

-There is a segment of Christianity that has waged war with the secular culture.
+A segment of Christianity has waged war with the secular culture.
 They have sought to exert political influence and legislate morality.
-They were well organized and vocal.
+They were well-organized and vocal.

-The natural progression of this approach is seen today.
+We see the natural progression of this approach every day.

-But this is not the first time that the church and secular culture have conflicted.
+But this is not the first time the Church and secular culture have conflicted.

 The Culture War between the Roman Empire and the Early Church.

-Historical sources give us some details concerning the early church’s common misrepresentations and the persecution they faced from the Roman Empire and the prevailing culture.
+Historical sources give us details concerning the early Church’s common misrepresentations, the persecution they faced from the Roman Empire, and the prevailing culture.

-The early 1st-century church celebrated a communal meal that they called Agape (love-feast).
+The early 1st-century Church celebrated a communal meal called Agape (love-feast).
 The non-christian culture assumed this referred to incest or some other sexual immorality.

-The Roman Empire viewed the Christian’s refusal to offer sacrifices to the Roman gods and worship the emperor as treason.
-Many were persecuted and died for their faith.
+The Roman Empire viewed the Christian’s refusal to sacrifice the Roman gods and worship the emperor as treason.
+As a result, many were persecuted and died for their faith.

 The Apostle Paul and others openly involved themselves in a dialogue in the synagogues and public forums with opposing views.
 And there is no disputing the effectiveness of their arguments.

-It was not rhetoric that was the primary means of influencing the secular culture.
-Many people could not read, and not everyone had access to the apostles’ writings or the ability to travel to meet them.
+Many people could not read, and not everyone could access the apostles’ writings or travel to meet them.

-It is not surprising that the New Testament authors focused much of their writings on being in a right relationship with God, others, and even the civil authorities.
+Unsurprisingly, the New Testament authors focused much of their writings on having a good relationship with God, others, and even the civil authorities.